Hints of economic reawakening amid mass, civic unrest

 — The virus outbreak has pushed Australia into its first recession in almost three decades.

-The current quarter will be the the second straight in which the economy shrinks, Federal Treasurer Josh Frydenberg said Wednesday, which would mean a recession has begun.
-He warned that the next quarter will be worse.

-Data released Wednesday for the March quarter show a 0.3% contraction for the three month period that started with destructive wildfires, and ended with the early stages of the coronavirus lockdown.

-— Cyprus is pushed forward by three weeks the removal of most remaining coronavirus restrictions, citing a consistently low infection rate since stay-at-home orders were lifted in early May.
+— Cyprus is pushing forward by three weeks the removal of most remaining coronavirus restrictions, citing a consistently low infection rate since stay-at-home orders were lifted in early May.

-The third phase of the country’s gradual rollback of restrictions will be completed by June 24, rather than July 14.

-That means that on Tuesday, shopping malls, airports and the interior seating spaces of hotels, bars and restaurants, open-air theaters and cinemas will be back in business.
-Sports events without spectators, kindergartens, playgrounds and schools canteens will also reopen.

 — Austria is ending checks on its borders with neighboring countries — except Italy.